luiscoco/Aspire-Microservice-PostgreSQL-WithMigrationsToDatabase/README.md

 }
 ```

-## 12. Add Migration for creating the database and tables
+## 12. Add Migration for creating the database and tables (AspirePostgreSQL.ApiService)

 We first have to set the startup project for creating the migration